cyberrangecz/docs/docs/extras/logging/architecture.md

 # KYPO Logging Architecture Overview
 In the KYPO project, we design the architecture for logging using the **Syslog-ng**, **Rsyslog**, **Elasticsearch**, and **Logstash** technologies.
 These technologies were integrated into the **KYPO** project using the **Java Logback**, **Ansible** roles, and many others.
 In this documentation, we show the overall architecture and its internals.

-Currently, we differentiate between two major types of logs:

- * **Training events**:  Any action performed by the trainee on the KYPO portal web page is considered to be a Training event (e.g., taking a hint, solving a level, finishing a run, ...).
-These events are used mainly as a means of real-time visualization of the Training run.
-Based on training events, organizers can offer individual help to struggling trainees or, on the other hand, take notice of excellent students.
- * **Commands**: All commands executed by the students inside the command line in the sandbox are logged as well.
-These logged commands offer detailed information about all of the actions that students performed while completing the assignment.
-Command logs can then be used by the organizers to evaluate each student's actions and evaluate the complexity of the solutions students came up with during the Training run.

 ## Overall Architecture
 Our logging architecture is based on the  [`RFC5424`](https://tools.ietf.org/html/rfc5424).
 The benefit of RFC5424 logs is that it includes structured data and defines a specific format that can be automatically parsed by Syslog-ng or other central logging server technologies.
 Using this specification, we do not need any regular expressions to distinguish between different logs (e.g., **bash commands**, **msf commands** or others).
 We also do not need any regular expressions to parse the message events.